AUGIS Annual Scientific Meeting 2024

 • Emphasise the requirement for professional training and development in a specialist field and for revalidation.

-• Establish a programme of Specialist Nurse and AHP educational events to support the training and development of Specialist Nurses, other nurses and AHPs new to the area and refresher courses for experienced members of the team.
+• Establish a programme of Nurse and AHP educational events to support the training and development of Specialist Nurses, other Nurses and AHPs new to the area and refresher courses for experienced members of the team.

 • Provide an educational programme with high quality presentations and speakers at the annual AUGIS scientific meeting.
 Nurses and AHPs are encouraged to support this conference.

-• Represent AHPs and Specialist Nurses on the AUGIS Council.
+• Represent AHPs and Nurses on the AUGIS Council.

 Reviewed and agreed by the AUGIS AHP & Specialist Nurse Sub-Committee